AlexandraPlaton/musical-chord-recognition-using-neural-networks/README.md

-# musical-chord-recognition-using-neural-networks
+#Musical Chord Recognition Using Neural Networks

-My Diploma Project
+##My Diploma Project

 This project creates an automatic system based on neural networks using Matlab that can detect chords from musical samples, with a restrained application on music played on guitar.
 The targets of the project are:
-• to describe the concept of Artificial Intelligence and the structure of a neural network
-• to present the main aspects of audio processing
+-to describe the concept of Artificial Intelligence and the structure of a neural network -to present the main aspects of audio processing
-• to develop a relevant method of feature extraction from a signal
-• to develop a method of chord partition of an audio file
-• to choose an optimal neural network architecture and to adjust it to the chord recognition system
+-to develop a relevant method of feature extraction from a signal -to develop a method of chord partition of an audio file -to choose an optimal neural network architecture and to adjust it to the chord recognition system
-• to train the neural network with a large database of guitar chords 18
+-to train the neural network with a large database of guitar chords 18
-• to test the software with a script that inputs audio files recorded on a guitar and to test the efficiency of the system
+-to test the software with a script that inputs audio files recorded on a guitar and to test the efficiency of the system

-Original contributions
+##Original contributions

 The substantial theoretical research that further played a major role in successfully finalizing the experiments, along with the experimental results establish the contributions of the author.
 These